 Anti-cytoskeletal pattern (AC-15, 16, and 17)

 Autoantibodies to the cytoskeletal microfilaments such as actin, intermediate filaments (such as vimentin) and microtubules (such as tubulin) can be seen in a variety of autoimmune diseases.
 Whenever an ANA is read, the first step is to see if there is a clearly discernible pattern in the nucleus of the interphase cells.
 If not, and there is considerable staining in the cytoplasm, then a discernible cytoplasmic pattern should be reported.
 Identification of fibrous strands in the cytoplasm are reported as "Suspect cytoskeletal, suggest follow-up."
 Typically anti-cytoskeletal antibodies are reported as "ANA negative, suspect cytoskeletal antibodies present."
 (The term "suspect" is used because the ANA substrate is not considered "confirmatory" for the identification of cytoskeletal antibodies.
 Additional follow-up testing is required.)
 Follow-up testing would include testing for anti-smooth muscle antibodies.
 Anti-smooth muscle antibodies are seen in autoimmune liver disease.
+An example of fluorescent staining of this pattern is on the right.

 Anti-mitochondrial pattern (AC-21)